Vrushall/Neural-Network-Simulation/README.md

 # Neural-Network-Simulation

-This simulation shows how a feedforward neural network learns to classify 2D data points (Class 0 and Class 1) through training.
+This simulation shows how a feedforward neural network learns to classify 2D data points (Class 0 and Class 1) through training

 Each neuron and connection is animated to reflect:
 - Weight magnitude (line thickness)